ES

 What determines if a work is fully or partially AI-generated?

-• Fully AI-generated musical works are works autonomously created by a computer algorithm running on a machine.
-This includes musical content created with prompts only.
+• Prompt-only or fully AI-generated musical works are works autonomously created by a computer algorithm running on a machine.
+This includes complete songs (including all music and lyrics) created with prompts only.

 • Partially AI-generated works include both human authorship and AI-generated content.